nuclearsandwich/nuclearsandwich.com/src/posts/2016-10-06-the-kind-of-engineer-i-want-to-be.md

 ## I'll be collaborative.

-This is one I'm proud to say I have a lot of experience with already.
 Collaboration has been a key aspect of computing for me since childhood days making Pong clones with my dad.
 I enjoy pair programming although it's been hard finding great tools for remote pairing and even harder coordinating across timezones and work schedules, so it's not the only trick in my bag.
 I think pairing is most effective when there's a concrete objective and a flexible but still explicit time box.